Potable Water – Municipal and Wells

 - Test your main shut off valve to make sure it is accessible and operable.

-- Water from any source may have debris and sediments in it that should be removed.
+- Make sure to remove any debris and sediments from your drinking water.
 I recommend installing whole house water filters for this purpose.

 - 1x per year: operate both your main water valve and the valve on your water meter.
 Both of these valves need to be easily accessible, and to work smoothly in an emergency.
-If they do not, a repair is needed.
+Make repairs to these valves if they become difficult to operate.

 - 1x per year: Acquire a copy of your annual water test and read it.
 Tests are a must to ensure healthy water.
 Municipal water is tested at least annually, and the results are available for public view.
 If your water comes from your own well, then you are basically your own utility and responsible to have the water tested for cleanliness and take action accordingly.

-- 1x per year: Any water filtering system will need to be serviced and/or filters changed on a regular basis according to the filter manufacturers recommendations (see water filters in our Plumbing section).
+- 1x per year: Service any water filtering system and/or change filters on a regular basis according to the filter manufacturers recommendations (see water filters in our Plumbing section).